Or

 Watch, and wait faithfully for my return.

 This list is, in no ways, all inclusive of the things Jesus taught.
-I have paraphrased the highlights for the sake of clarity and brevity, as best I can.
-If you want the complete list, read the book.
+I have paraphrased for the sake of clarity and brevity, as best I can.
+If you want the complete list, I recommend that you read the authentic scriptures.

-Now I know what you’re thinking.
-That is a whopping big list to have to follow, and the game sure has a lot of rules.
+Now, I know what you’re thinking: that is a whopping big list to have to follow, and the game sure has a lot of rules!
 It isn’t a rulebook, where if you violate one you get put in the eternal penalty box.
-It is a list of the manifestation of Christ’s character in our lives.
-They are reminders, and things to aspire to, not “do it or else”.
+It is the manifestation of Christ’s character in our lives.
+They are reminders, not a "to do" list.
 Because, you see, we have broken every single one of those rules.
 All of us.
 If it were a whole new set of commandments, then we do not live in Grace, but by the Law.

 So, if not in faithful unswerving daily action, where are these laws obeyed?
 They are obeyed in the same place from which God knows you and will judge you: your heart.
 It is from your heart that Jesus either knows you or does not.
 If his laws live in your heart, then Jesus lives in your heart.
 Perhaps you do not know his name, or that it is him that you love.
 That is why Christians have been given the Great Commission of telling others the good news of Christ Jesus.
 For, if that love lives somewhere in the heart, then that person will recognize Jesus for who He really is.
 So too will He know them when they stand before Him in judgment.